Joystream/bounties/README.md

   - If the amount is followed by `*`, consult the linked [issue](https://github.com/Joystream/bounties/issues) for more information.

 - **End Date**
-  - The date the bounty was `concluded`
+  - The date the bounty was `concluded`.

 - **Claimant(s)**
   - If the bounty was successfully claimed, the person's GitHub `Username` will be listed.